 Professional Uses for a Massage Bolster

 Massage therapists often use a variety of massage supplies to help enhance their practice and the experience of their clients.
 From bolsters to pads, these supplies help accommodate patients and make it easier and more comfortable for both parties when giving treatment.
-These bolsters are also often used by ordinary people to accommodate their head, neck or back due to injuries or some sort of discomfort, and in doing so, can be great for other non-massage-related activities, such as yoga.
+These bolsters are also often used by ordinary people to accommodate their head, neck or back due to injuries or some sort of discomfort, and in doing so, can be great for other non-massage-related activities, such as yoga or general stretching.

 When using professional bolsters for massage therapy purposes, it’s helpful to note that they are usually about the width of a regular massage table, which can range from 28, 30 or 32 inches, depending on the make and brand.
 They are typically either made out of leather or vinyl.
 There are also a variety of different bolsters that are readily available in the market.
 You can find them in round, half round or wedge varieties.

 The bolster is straightforward to use and very intuitive in terms of design and placement.
 When you're feeling strain in your head, neck, or feet, that tends to be one of the best indicators that you should grab a bolster.